 Tsunoda made his Formula 4 debut in 2021 at the 2021 Bahrain Grand Prix, where he finished in the top 10.

 Driving car number 22, he had 18 entries for the 2021 season, starting in 18.
 He races with team Alpha Tauri Honda.
 He replaced Danii Kvyat.
 His best finish in Formula 1, so far, came at the Hungarian Grand Prix which was held in August 2021.
 He finished in the 7th spot.
+He rounded out the 2021 season with a career-best fourth-place finish in Abu Dhabi.

 He will continue to drive for Alpha Tauri for the 2022 season.